 More than four million Palestinians live in the West Bank, Gaza, and East Jerusalem, where the political situation regularly intrudes upon the most mundane of moments.
 People’s movements are circumscribed and the threat of violence often hangs overhead.

-Dasan Cavanaugh, age 10, has not cut his hair since he was born.
+Dasan Cavanaugh (10), of the Spirit Lake reservation has not cut his hair since he was born.

 Portrait of actor Chiwetel Ejiofor.

-An adult fennec fox (Vulpes zerda) is illegally kept in a sheep pen for about a year.
+An adult fennec fox crouches in a village sheep pen.